 But where do you go?
-The pressure on choosing a good venue for a first date in London is always there – do you go just for a couple of pints or make it somewhere where you can get some grub if it’s going well?
+The pressure on choosing a good venue for a first date in London is always there – do you go just for a couple of pints at the pub in Hackney or make it somewhere where you can get some grub if it’s going well?
 Do you include a walk in there or do you make it more of a sit-down-in-just-the-one-place affair?

-We know the potential for awkwardness on a first date in London – this author has had many – so luckily for you, we’ve decided to compile a list of some of the best spots you can go to give you some inspiration.
-Here’s the Secret London roundup of ten of the best places for a first date in London:
+We know the potential for awkwardness on a first date in London – this author has had many upon many – so luckily for you, we’ve decided to compile a list of some of the best spots you can go to give you some inspiration.

 1. Have a laugh at one of the city’s comedy club nights

 When it comes to a first date, there’s nothing quite like breaking the ice than by having a laugh.
 So why not actively go out of your way to ensure that you have one – and have a few drinks while you’re at it?

 London is full to the brim of some of the best comedy clubs in the world – taking place everywhere from large arena-style venues to tiny pub basements – and for most of them, you can grab a ticket for under a tenner.